Socio-Sexual Vulnerability & Risk Report

 Trauma history and learned behaviour patterns

-This structured analysis prevents misclassification of vulnerability as dangerousness, while still identifying genuine risk where it exists.
+This structured analysis reduces the risk of misclassifying vulnerability as dangerousness, while still identifying genuine risk where it exists.

 Consent Capacity and Vulnerability Assessment

-Where appropriate, the report incorporates structured frameworks to evaluate an individual’s capacity to understand, give, and receive sexual consent, including comprehension of:
+Where appropriate, the report incorporates structured frameworks to examine an individual’s capacity to understand, give, and receive sexual consent.
+This includes evaluation of understanding related to:

 Pregnancy and sexual health risks